jeremychow99/EMMA/README.txt

 3. Launch application
 run `npm run dev`

-3. Access application in browser (default is port 5173)
+4. Access application in browser (default is port 5173)

+REGARDING USER CREDENTIALS:

+The following Admin account is available by default:
+name: admin1
+password: admin1

+The following Technician accounts are available:
+1. name: jeremy
+password: jeremy

+2. name: peopleschoice
+password: peopleschoice

+YOU MAY CREATE ADDITIONAL ACCOUNTS VIA USERS/AUTH MICROSERVICE: http://localhost:8000/api/v1/register Refer to Auth/User MS API Docs for details and required JSON Body fields.
+You may also create TECHNICIAN accounts via the frontend signup page on the application.
+(ADMIN ROLE accounts can only be created via the API and not on frontend)